daviscale/daviscale.github.io/_posts/2023-05-14-using-docker-to-create-and-run-a-react-development-environment.md

 ![changed react page](/assets/images/changed_react_page.JPG)

 Congrats, you have now successfully set up a React development environment without installing any `node` dependencies directly to your system.
-Hope you enjoyed!
+If you have any questions or comments, open a GitHub issue in the [repo](https://github.com/daviscale/daviscale.github.io) for this blog.